JaniduSathsara/JaniduSathsara/README.md

 ## About Me
 I am a student passionate about learning coding and exploring AI 🤖.
-Currently developing my skills in **Python, JavaScript, and Machine Learning**, with a focus on building practical applications and contributing to open-source projects in the future.

 ## 💻 Skills & Studying
 - **Programming Languages:** Python 🐍, JavaScript ✨, HTML 🌐, CSS 🎨